Stanisz96/SED/Lab_02/README.md

 <img src="https://raw.githubusercontent.com/Stanisz96/SED/master/Lab_02/Exercise01.png" height="80%" width="80%" />

-## Exercise 2: "LDA & QDA METHODS"
+## Exercise 2: "LDA & QDA methods"
 ### Data structure
 In this and next exercises - created data are reworked as `DataFrame` object in _Pandas_.
 It is easier to get from one table, array of points for a specific class, or do some other manipulations with data.